 You have a couple of options for saving a data set.

-Save - The Save option overwrites the data set you have been editing.
+Save - Overwrites the data set you have been editing.
 Only admins can overwrite an org-wide data set.
 End Users will only see the Save option on data sets they own or are given read/write access to inside a folder.

-Save As - Using Save As allows you to create a new data set.
+Save As - Create a new data set.
 We recommend this if you're modifying multiple filters from one of the default data sets.
 End Users can do a Save As against an org-wide data set to save personal changes and customizations.

 Delete - The delete button is available on any data set you own or you have editing access for.
 Only admins can delete org-wide data sets.

 Note: Geopointe admins can be distinguished differently from Salesforce admins.
 A Geopointe admin is based on the Profile setting.
-Read this document for more information.
+Check out the Post Install - Users and Profiles document for more information.

-To create a new data set from scratch, you do so by clicking the Plus Sign to the right of the data set search bar.
+To create a new data set from scratch, you do so by clicking the [+] to the right of the data set search bar.
 On the next window, choose Data Set.

 The following box will ask for a data set Name, the Map Object you're creating it against, and a Folder, if that's where you want it to be saved.
 End users will only be able to add data sets to their personal data sets folder or to a folder where they've been read/write access.
 When ready, click Create Data Set and it will take you to the edit window.